sethtroisi/factoring-ui/README.md

 Factoring UI for cado-nfs
 =========================

-This file describes how to use logs_processor and flask to run a website showing sieving progress.
+This file describes how to use log_processor.py and flask to run a website showing sieving progress.

 See [factoring.cloudygo.com](http://factoring.cloudygo.com) for an example of what this can look like.